 Numeracy and Mathematics

 Home learning will include weekly reading, a choice of spelling activities along with a termly home learning wall with activities from across the curriculum.
-Termly homework is the same as last term, with 4 activities to be completed by the 9th June.
+Termly homework is the same as in previous terms, with 4 activities to be completed by the 8th November.

-P.E. is still on Mondays and Thursdays.
+P.E. is on Thursdays.
 Your child should bring suitable clothing (shorts, t-shirt and gym shoes) which should be labelled with their name.

 If you have any questions or concerns about your child then please feel free to speak to us, wherever possible, at the end of the day.

 Mr Hall and Miss McCowatt